 - ½ teaspoon ground thyme

 - 1 to 2 cloves minced garlic

 - 1 tablespoon all-purpose flour

 - ½ cup dry white wine, like a sauvignon blanc (optional)

 - 1 cup beef stock

-- In the final minute or two of cooking, add minced garlic and saute for just a couple minutes.
+- In the final minute or two of cooking, add minced garlic and sauté for just a couple of minutes.
 Be careful not to burn the garlic.

 - Combine black pepper, garlic salt, ground thyme, and remaining ½ teaspoon sea salt in a small dish.
 Rub spice mixture onto both sides of the pork chops.